 2. Watch the Head of the Charles Regatta

 Rowing is a sport that requires intense training and physique to perfect.
 One of the premier rowing races in the country is the Head of the Charles Regatta, which takes place in Boston.
 Thankfully, watching it is as easy as showing up and cheering on the 10,000+ racers as they compete in dozens of events and races.
-This event takes place on October 21st and 22nd on the Charles River near the Cambridge neighborhood.
+This event takes place on October 21st and 22nd on the Charles River near the Cambridgeย neighborhood.

-3. Visit a farmers market
+3. Visit a Farmer’s Market

 Heading out to a local farmer’s market gets you access to cheap produce, foods, art and crafts, while getting some exercise at the same time.
 These markets are a staple in the fall in cities like Boston and many others across the country.
 There are a number of great farmers markets in Boston that run all fall that you could check out, with two of the best being the Haymarket (in the Faneuil Hall/North End neighborhoods) and the Union Square Farmers Market (in Allston).

-4. Check out the Ghosts and Gravestones tour
+4. Check out the Ghosts and Gravestones Tour

-If you don’t want to wait until Halloween night to get your fix of fright, be sure to check out the Ghosts and Gravestones Tour in Boston.
+If you donโt want to wait until Halloween night to get your fix of fright, be sure to check out the Ghosts and Gravestones Tour in Boston.
 The tour will teach you all about the dark and mysterious side of Boston you might not know, and introduce you to some characters as well!
 So not only is it a tour, but it is also like a show/performance at the same time, happening all around you.
 It is a very worthwhile experience and you hear great things from the people who have gone on it.

 The most obvious sign that Fall is here or is coming is the changing of the colors of the leaves.
 While that can be observed in numerous locations in Boston, nowhere is the change more clear or obvious than at the Boston Public Garden.
 The garden is 24 acres in size and has a ton of different trees, plants and statues to check out.
 This garden is located near the Beacon Hill, Downtown, and Back Bay neighborhoods and can be visited anytime.

-6. Make your way to the Pilmoth Plantation
+6. Make Your Way to Plymouth Plantation

-7. Get scared at the Fright Fest at Six Flags New England
+7. Get Scared at the Fright Fest at Six Flags New England

 If your goal is to get scared out of your mind this fall, there is no better place to go near Boston than Six Flags New England (located west of Boston in Springfield).
 That is because they have Fright Fest going on from September 23rd to October 29th.
 Fright Fest is full of haunted houses, scare zones and a variety of other haunted entertainment and attractions.
 These are sure to scare you and because there is so much to do and see, we recommend going to check it out more than once.